Logan-Lin/quartz-blog/content/ai-system/wrap-ai-with-api.md

 And you will get the corresponding responses from `/` and `/secret` routes by accessing `http://127.0.0.1:8000` and `http://127.0.0.1:8000/secret`, respectively.

 There are also occasions you want users to pass variables through URLs.
-For example a YouTube channel's URL is given as `https://www.youtube.com/@DigitalFoundry` or `https://www.youtube.com/channel/UC9PBzalIcEQCsiIkq36PyUA`.
+For example YouTube channels' URLs are given as `https://www.youtube.com/@DigitalFoundry` or `https://www.youtube.com/channel/UCm22FAXZMw1BaWeFszZxUKw`.
 Implementing a separate route for each unique variable is clearly not practical.
 Luckily you have two ways to pass and parse variables in FastAPI's routes.
 One is through [URL template](https://en.wikipedia.org/wiki/URI_Template):

 ```python
 @app.get("/parrot/{message}")